thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-report.md

   games built-in SplashKit.
 The units run on a Raspberry Pi 3B+, giving constraints and a target platform development.
 Our goal is to have this platform ready for students to show games developed using SplashKit by the Thoth Tech SplashKit team.
-In the long term, the aim is to have this platform available for first-year students with an easy-to-use process to upload their and test their games.
+In the long term, the aim is to have this platform available for first-year students with an easy-to-use process to upload, and test, their games.
 - SplashKit Expansion: The SplashKit Expansion team works to continue developing SplashKit itself, by fixing bugs, improving existing features, and integrating new ones.
 We also aim to improve